Home

 Tools and Dough Making

-I was fascinated how to make the dough that won't turn bad.
+p>I was fascinated how to make the dough that won't turn bad.
 I feel very inspired as I watched Master Xu at work.
 Tools he uses for dough figure sculpturing are scissors, tweezers, kitchen knife, comb, Chinese dates and Bunge prickly ash.
-With well kneaded dough in his hands, colors and all, he shape them to a figure and within minutes created a vivid dough sculpture.

-• Honey, lard, powdered sugar and refined powder are made soluble by adding boiling water
+• Honey, lard, powdered sugar and refined powder are made soluble by adding boiling water.

-• Mixed all in together with the flour
+• Mixed all in together with the flour.

 • Knead the mixture until no rough grain can be seen.

-• Edible pigments to form pastes of different colors are added during this stage
+• Edible pigments to form pastes of different colors are added during this stage.

-• Let the mixture sit for 20 minutes covered by a wet cloth
+• Let the mixture sit for 20 minutes covered by a wet cloth.

-• The pastes are steamed for two to three minutes
+• The pastes are steamed for two to three minutes.

 The most important point is not to cook too long as the steamed paste will lost its lustre.
 You can use some oil, nail polish or an emulsion to glaze on the dough sculptures.
-Use a brush to make them gleam, looks more vivid and they will last longer.
-Keep the dough moist while working.
-Store sculptures in a container to keep them moist.

 History of Dough Figure Sculpturing